RPGReki/bucharest2023.netlify.app/site/index.md

 </figcaption>
 </figure>

-The venue is located near the Tram Stop on Caşin (Line 41), Bus Station Arcul de Triumf (Line 361), the closest Metro Station is 1 Mai (Green Line M4) which is about a 10-15 minute walk.
+The venue is located near the Tram Stop on Caşin (Line 41), Bus Station Arcul de Triumf (Line 361), the closest Metro Station is Aviatorilor (Line M2) which is about a 10-15 minute walk.

 ### Public Transport